This small city sitting in the Tokyo-Yokohama commuter belt is home to one of the most surprising clubs in Japan. One that survives against the odds

 Singing in the rain

 Azul Claro Numazu arrive in Kanagawa flying high.
 They sit third in the league, three points behind second place Kagoshima United and seven points away from leaders FC Ryukyu.
-And despite not having the required licence for promotion to J.League 2, they could play a significant role in the end of season shake up.
+And despite not having the required licence for promotion to J2 League, they could play a significant role in the end of season shake up.

 SC Sagamihara, meanwhile, are down in 13th. and come into this game off the back of a 7-0 humbling at the hands of Gainaire Tottori and a 1-0 home defeat to Blaublitz Akita.
 And the first half here doesn’t offer much in the way of cheer.

 A corner from the left swung in by Kazuya Sunamori is met by Eiichiro Ozaki, who smartly adjusts his body shape to meet the low flight of the ball and head the visitors into the lead.

 Half time: SC Sagamihara 0 Azul Claro Numazu 1.

 It’s an old cliche, but football is a game of two halves.
 And SC Sagamihara demonstrate this in the best possible way for the next 45 minutes.